 Luckily, a librarian directed him to a table that was staffed by Cognosante Enrollment Assistance Program (EAP) employees.
 The program, launched in 2013, is designed to reduce the number of uninsured people by providing free in-person health insurance education and enrollment assistance to consumers where they live, work, and play.
 EAP employees help inform uninsured consumers about all their insurance options, based on their individual needs, so that they can make an educated decision on their healthcare choices.
 Cognosante’s EAP is contracted by the Centers for Medicare & Medicaid Services to serve nine cities in seven states.
-During the three-month-long open enrollment drive November 1, 2016 to January 31, 2017, EAP staffers assisted more than 15,000 Texas consumers.
+During the three-month-long open enrollment drive, EAP staffers assisted more than 15,000 Texas consumers.

 Sarauer was just one of those Texas residents who turned to Cognosante when he felt frustrated and lost.
 For him, it made all the difference.

 “They really listened to me,” recalls Sarauer.
 “They could have told me that my problem wasn’t in their realm.”

 Once Sarauer explained his health insurance challenge, EAP staffers got to work.
 They searched online to find nearby doctors that were in Sarauer’s health plan network, and then made a series of calls to his insurance provider to pin down the exact details of his coverage.
 Ultimately, EAP assisters were able to confirm that Sarauer’s primary care doctor was indeed in his insurance network, a detail he hadn’t been able to uncover himself despite frequent phone calls to his insurer.

 “For the first time in a long time I saw light at the end of the tunnel,” Sarauer says. “(Cognosante EAP workers) not only resolved my problem, but also lifted my spirits.”